Lifestohack/pupil-video-backend/README.md

 # -d, -i, -p and -vs are optional.
 By default world view is streamed using videosource with Id 0.
 # -d has three options: world or eye0 or eye1
 ```

+## Callback | Custom Video Source

+If you want to use your own video source instead of built in OpenCV VideoCapture function then see the example folder for raspberrpi.
+It reads the RGB frames from the Raspberry pi camera connected through CSI and publishes it.
+Basically you need to call the start(callback=yourcustomfunction) function with callback.
+You can then send payload if the pupil capture software is running your network.
+Call is_publishable() to know if you can start publishing the payload or not.